How can we help you today?

 Entity name

-Registering an entity name is an important first step in starting a company since it makes your business legal, which allows you to open bank accounts, obtain licenses, and file taxes.
-Just file your application with your local or state government office, pay a fee, and publish a notice in your local paper (depending on state laws).
+Registering an entity name is an important first step in starting a company, as it makes your company legal and allows you to open bank accounts, obtain licenses, and file taxes.
+File your application with your local or state government office, pay the required fee, and publish a notice in your local paper if state laws require it.

 Doing business as (DBA)

-A DBA, or doing business as, allows you to use a business name that’s different from your registered name.
-If your business name is long or complicated, consider getting a DBA registration to use a shorter, more easily recalled alternative.
+A DBA, or doing business as, allows you to use a public-facing name that is different from your registered legal name.
+If your official name is long or complicated, a DBA can give you a shorter, easier-to-remember alternative.

 Registering for a DBA also offers the following benefits:

-• Ease and cost.
-It’s a simple and affordable way to use a different name without a separate legal entity like a corporation or Limited Liability Company (LLC).
+• Ease and cost: It is a simple, affordable way to use a different name without forming a separate legal entity, such as a corporation or Limited Liability Company (LLC).

-• Practical.
-It makes opening a bank account or promoting your business easier by using a catchy, memorable name.
+• Practical use: It can make opening a bank account, accepting payments, or promoting your company easier with a catchy, memorable name.

 Note: DBAs do not grant exclusive rights to the name, and others can still use it.